 Actress Marcia Cross becomes a Plan sponsor.

-Plan commemorates 75 years of commitment to children, thanks to generous sponsors and donors.
-Through programs focused on various technical areas, Plan reaches 56.5 million children in 50 developing countries.
+Plan commemorates more than 80 years of commitment to children, thanks to generous sponsors and donors.
+Through programs focused on various technical areas, Plan reaches 56.5 million children in more than 50 developing countries.